nuuuwan/news_lk3_data/README.md

 *2024-06-09 12:53:00* · [`adaderanalk`](https://www.adaderana.lk/news/99757/ugandan-man-who-ingested-cocaine-filled-capsules-arrested-at-bia) · `en`

-A Ugandan national who had attempted to smuggle capsules containing cocaine into the country by swallowing them, has been arrested at the Bandaranaike International Airport (BIA) in Katunayake.
+A Ugandan national who had attempted to smuggle a number of capsules containing cocaine into the country after swallowing them, has been arrested at the Bandaranaike International Airport (BIA) in Katunayake.

-The 31-year-old suspect has been arrested by the officers of Police Narcotics Bureau (PNB) at the Katunayake Airport on Saturday (08).
+The 31-year-old suspect has been arrested by the officers of Police Narcotics Bureau (PNB) at the Katunayake Airport on Saturday (08), based on foreign intelligence received regarding the passenger.

-The arrested suspect has arrived in Sri Lanka from Qatar after swallowing the cocaine capsules, police said.
+The arrested suspect, who reportedly engages in the carpentry profession, had arrived in Sri Lanka from Kampala, Uganda via Doha, Qatar and had reached the island at around 9.00 a.m. on Saturday.

+The passenger was subjected to a scan following his arrest while it was then confirmed that he has swallowed a number of cocaine-filled capsules.

-It is reported that after the suspect was admitted to the Negombo Hospital they were able to extract 14 cocaine capsules from his stomach.
+It is reported that after the suspect was admitted to the Negombo Hospital, as of now he has passed about 45 capsules of cocaine, weighing about 450g in total and estimated to be worth around Rs.
+10 million, through his digestive system.

-◼️
+...

 [Data](articles/9ebefac2.json)